pematon/adminer/docs/configuration.md

 List of schemas to hide from the UI.
 Value `__system` will be expanded to all system schemas for the current driver.
 The `*` character can be used as a wildcard.

-❗️Warning: Access to these schemas is not restricted.
+⚠️ Warning: Access to these schemas is not restricted.
 They can be still selected by modifying URL parameters.

 For example:
 ```php